Holocaust Memorial Day in Derby, is run by an independent planning group within the framework of the national Holocaust Memorial Day (HMD) Trust.

 In addition to the Holocaust during World War 2, the Armenian Genocide, the Ukrainian Holodomor and the Genocide of Bosnians at Srebrenica are also marked.

-The theme for each year is set by the national HMD Trust, and for 2016 it is “Don’t Stand By”.
+The theme for each year is set by the national HMD Trust, and for 2017 it is “How Can Life go On?”.